LeandroCaniglia/Writings/Tagged Nodes.md

 Task 1: Smalltalk tags?
 --

 Before making a decision for tags, let's see which other options do we have.
 In order to inline foreign scripts, we must tell the Smalltalk parser how to delimit them.
-There are several delimiters in Smalltalk:
+There are several delimiters already taken in Smalltalk:

 - White space
 - Single and double quotes